Back to Blogs

 If you are currently considering migrating, we have answered some of the most commonly asked questions to help you better understand the process.

 Microsoft supports a direct upgrade from Dynamics AX 2012 to Dynamics 365 Finance and Operations.
-However, an upgrade process is not available for older versions, such as Dynamics AX, AX 4.0, or AX 2009, so you’ll have to consider a new implementation.
+However, an upgrade process is not available for older versions, such as Dynamics AX 4.0 or AX 2009, which require a full re-implementation into a new D365 environment.
+With support for all Dynamics AX versions now fully ended, Dynamics 365 Finance and Supply Chain Management continues to be the best choice for an ERP upgrade.

 Here’s all you need to know about moving from Microsoft Dynamics AX to Dynamics 365 for Finance and Supply Chain Management: the differences between the two applications, the benefits of Dynamics 365, and how to begin planning your upgrade.
+While understanding the technical differences is important, knowing the actual sequence of events is vital for a smooth transition.
+To get started, read our breakdown on how to migrate from Dynamics AX to Dynamics 365 in 5 simple steps to ensure your team is prepared for each phase of the journey.

 FAQs on the Microsoft Dynamics AX to Dynamics 365 Upgrade